 Guitar >> Vintage Overdrive >> Tremolo >> Analog Delay >> Amp

 Guitar >> Drive >> Modulation >> Delay >> Amp

 The pedals are ‘chained’ together with ‘patch’ cables and guitar leads.
 A patch cable is just a very short guitar cable, the guitar signal is sent through the pedals and onto the amp.

 A drive pedal is something that will give your sound a bit of OOMPH !
-It is the gain, as if your amp is getting turned up loader and louder, the audio starts to distort..
+It is the gain, as if your amp is getting turned up louder and louder, the audio starts to distort..
 A drive pedal does this but without the increase in total volume.
 If you have a number of drive pedals I would suggest putting them in the order of the smoothest to the dirtiest.

-So connect your guitar into an overdrive pedal, then the overdrive chained into the distortion.
+Connect your guitar into an overdrive pedal, then the overdrive chained into the distortion.
 Drive pedals stack pretty well to create some sustain and dirt (distortion), one pedal can drive the other and really push it.
 It’s a great way to create a warm distortion sound from an overdrive, rather than jumping between the 2.

 An effect pedal chain example stacking the drive pedals

 Guitar >> Baatsin Overdrive >> Uzi Distortion >> Chorus >> Dseed Delay >> SpaceVerb >> Amp

 Guitar >> Vintage Overdrive >> Ultimate Overdrive >> Flanger >> Digital Delay >> Amp

 Modulation is the manipulation of the guitar tone, controlling and adjusting the guitar usually by duplicating, phasing, shifting volume and pitch.